We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Gastroesophageal reflux disease (GERD) is a chronic condition where stomach acid flows up your esophagus.
 This leads to irritation.
 While most people experience heartburn or acid reflux at some point in their lives, you may have GERD if your acid reflux symptoms are chronic, and you suffer from them more than twice a week.
 If left untreated, GERD can lead to more serious health problems, such as sleep disorders.

 According to the National Sleep Foundation (NSF), GERD is one of the leading causes of disturbed sleep among adults between the ages of 45 and 64.
 A poll conducted by the NSF found that adults in the United States who experience nighttime heartburn are more likely than those without nighttime heartburn to report the following sleep-related symptoms:

 - sleep apnea

 For GERD treatment, place the risers only under the two legs at the top of your bed (the headboard end), not under the legs at the foot of your bed.
-The goal is to ensure that your head is raised higher than your feet.
-Harvard Medical School recommends the blocks or risers be four- to six-inches high for best results.
+The goal is to ensure that your head is higher than your feet.
+Raising the head of your bed by 6 inches can often have helpful results.

-While lifestyle changes can often substantially improve your sleep quality, some people with GERD also need medical treatments.
+While lifestyle changes can often improve your sleep quality, some people with GERD also need medical treatment.
 Your doctor can help create a total treatment approach that works best for you.